Executive Function and Academic Achievement in Primary School Children: The Use of Task-Related Processing Speed

 van der Sluis, S., de Jong, P. F., and van der Leij, A. (2007).
 Executive functioning in children, and its relations with reasoning, reading, and arithmetic.
 Intelligence 35, 427–449. doi: 10.1016/j.intell.2006.09.001

 van der Ven, S. H., Kroesbergen, E. H., Boom, J., and Leseman, P. P. (2013).
 The structure of executive functions in children: a closer examination of inhibition, shifting, and updating.
 Br.
 J. Dev.
 Psychol.
 31, 70–87. doi: 10.1111/j.2044-835X.2012.02079.x

 Keywords: executive function, working memory, academic achievement, processing speed, updating, attention, inhibition, task-switching

 Citation: Gordon R, Smith-Spark JH, Newton EJ and Henry LA (2018) Executive Function and Academic Achievement in Primary School Children: The Use of Task-Related Processing Speed.
 Front.
 Psychol.
 9:582. doi: 10.3389/fpsyg.2018.00582

 Received: 07 February 2018; Accepted: 06 April 2018;

 Edited by:Celine R. Gillebert, KU Leuven, Belgium

-Copyright: © 2018 Gordon, Smith-Spark, Henry and Newton.
+Copyright © 2018 Gordon, Smith-Spark, Newton and Henry.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.